hurunyi/VideoShield/README.md

 Note:

 - You can also skip specifying *--model_path* (skip **Model Download**).
 The script will automatically download the model to the default cache directory.
-- The generated watermarked videos and watermark information will be saved in the *./results* directory.
+- The generated watermarked video and watermark information will be saved in the *./results* directory by default.

 ### 2. Temporal Tamper Localization